Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 both ends with the relay.

 The output of DC solid state relays have a polarity. "+" marks the higher voltage.
-If for example the power supply should be switched, you have to cut the "+" wire.
-Each end will be connected to the SSR, whereas the wire directly connected to the power supply have to be connected to the "+" pole of the SSR.
+If for example a power supply should be switched, you have to cut the "+" wire.
+Each end will be connected to the SSR, whereas the wire directly connected to the power supply has to be connected to the "+" pole of the SSR.

 .. warning:: The handling with alternating currents as well as high direct currents is potential hazardous!